-We prepare a suspension of 0.2 $ wt\%$ multiferroic bismuth ferrite (BFO) nanoparticle in a bent-core nematic liquid crystal (8-F-OH) sample.
-The experimental observations/measurements of transition temperatures, color textures, dielectric spectroscopy measurements, and order parameter calculations are performed and compared, for the pure and doped system respectively, primarily to obtain better understanding of the temperature-dependent effects of nano-doping on cybotactic clusters.
-It is observed that after nano- doping with multiferroic nanoparticles, the doped system has increased birefringence and order parameter compared to the pure system.
+We prepare a suspension of 0.2 $ wt\%$ multiferroic bismuth ferrite (BiFeO$_3$) nanoparticle in a bent-core nematic liquid crystal (8-F-OH) sample.
+The experimental observations/measurements of transition temperatures, color textures, dielectric spectroscopy measurements, birefringence measurements, and order parameter calculations are performed and compared, for the pure and doped systems respectively, primarily to obtain a better understanding of the temperature-dependent effects of nano-doping on cybotactic clusters.
+It is observed that after nano-doping with multiferroic nanoparticles, the doped system has increased birefringence and order parameters compared to the pure system.
 Dielectric spectroscopy is a powerful and versatile technique to understand the growth of cybotactic clusters with temperature in the isotropic and the nematic phase of bent-core liquid crystal \cite{panarin2018formation_31}.
-Careful analysis of dielectric data in this paper, indicates that the number of molecules in the cybotactic cluster, or the cluster size, is significantly reduced in the doped system compared to the pure system.
-The dielectric strength and activation energy (\textit{E$_a$}) of the collective dielectric mode are also decreased in the doped system.
-These observations can be corroborated by possible interaction between locally polar cybotactic clusters and the multiferroic nanoparticles, specifically, the antiparallel dipole-dipole interaction between clusters and the nanoparticle domains.
-It has been reported well in the literature that the anti-parallel dipole-dipole interaction between ferroelectric domains of liquid crystal and dipole moment of ferroelectric nanoparticle reduces spontaneous polarization and dielectric strength of collective dielectric mode of mesophase \cite{shukla2014electro_32, derbali2020dielectric_33, mikulko2009complementary_34, ghosh2011effect_35}.
+Careful analysis of dielectric data in this article indicates that the number of molecules in the cybotactic cluster, or the cluster size, is significantly reduced in the doped system compared to the pure system.
+The dielectric strength and activation energy (\textit{E$_a$}) of the collective dielectric mode is also decreased in the doped system.
+These observations can be explained by possible interactions between locally polar cybotactic clusters and the multiferroic nanoparticles, specifically, the antiparallel dipole-dipole interaction between clusters and the nanoparticle domains.
 Collectively, the experiments suggest that the doped system has increased order parameters and reduced cluster size, compared to the pure sample.